vrypan/bucket3/README.markdown

 # License

-bucket3 is licensed under GPL version 3.
+bucket3 is distributed under the MIT LICENSE.

 # Copyright